-Don’t you just love easy to prepare desserts?
+Don’t you just love easy to prepare breakfasts and desserts?
 Like with this Apple Oat Crunch which takes just 5 minutes to prepare and 10 minutes in the oven to create a crunchy golden brown topping.
-It really makes an amazingly quick dessert to prepare.
+It really makes an amazingly quick dessert or breakfast to prepare.

 Actually there was a difficult part to this dessert…trying to take the pictures, with my sons waiting impatiently with spoons, ready to dig in.?
 So lesson learnt…next time double the recipe of whatever I am cooking or baking, let them get half and I can take pictures of the other half in peace.
 But I need to work fast…because they eat fast.
 Do you go through the same thing or is it just me,I would really love to know.

 Anyway let’s get to the easy part …making this amazing dessert.
 Apple oat crunch is made with canned apples mixed with apricot jam and apple juice, you can add raisins like I did, but it is optional.
 It is placed in individual ramekins or cups and topped with the oats, sugar,flour and butter mixture.
 Then it is simply put into the oven just until the top turns golden brown, say for about 10 minutes.
 You could leave it to cool a bit ( does not happen in my home) and then serve it with a dollop of whipped cream.
 Super simple.